SURYAMATE/banking-ledger-6/README.md

     -   Start the required services: `api`, `postgres`, `mongo`, `rabbitmq`, and `transaction-processor`.
     -   Create networks and volumes for the services to communicate and persist data.

+Note : api or transcation container may fail to start restarting will resolve it

 3. The API will be accessible at `http://localhost:8080`.

 ## API Endpoints